Nexmo/station/_partials/stitch/guides/utilizing-events/ios.md

 tableView.dataSource = self
 ```

 Designating `ChatViewController` as delegate for the `UITableView` means that the `ChatViewController` agrees to act on behalf of the `UITableView` to take care of whatever delegate methods are required for our instance of `UITableView`.
-Similarly, designating `ChatViewController` as the the dataSource means that the `ChatViewController` agrees to act on behalf of the `UITableView` to handle methods required for funneling data into the UITableView.
+Similarly, designating `ChatViewController` as the dataSource means that the `ChatViewController` agrees to act on behalf of the `UITableView` to handle methods required for funneling data into the UITableView.
 Accordingly, we must now program these methods.
 This is called 'conforming'.

 ### 2.3.1 Programming Delegate and Datasource